Wind-powered Electric Generation in Iowa

 (2) Wind Energy Generated (MWh) for 2006-2019 was taken from Form EIA-923.
 This energy was generated from units greater than 1 MW within the state of Iowa, but some portion of the energy may have been consumed out of state.
 The data applicable to the years 2006-2019 comes from the final EIA-923 data for each applicable year.
 Final data for 2019 consists of 2,102 plants from the monthly survey and 7,751 plants from the annual survey.

 (3) This column is calculated by comparing wind-based generation to generation from all fuel sources based on EIA-923.

-According to the American Wind Energy Association (AWEA), in 2018 Iowa generated 34 percent of its electricity using wind power, ranking second in the nation for wind energy as a share of total electricity generation.
+According to the American Wind Energy Association (AWEA), in 2019 Iowa generated 41.9 percent of its electricity using wind power, ranking first in the nation for wind energy as a share of total electricity generation.